FyraLabs-Graveyard/pungi/doc/configuration.rst

     ``repo`` key having a list of urls pointing to ``.repo`` files or just variant uid, Pungi will create the .repo file for that variant. ``gpgkey`` can be specified to enable gpgcheck in repo files for variants.

+**osbs_registries**
+   (*dict*) -- It is possible to configure extra information about where to push the image (unless it is a scratch build).
+For each finished build, Pungi will try to match NVR against a key in this mapping (using shell-style globbing) and take the corresponding value and collect them across all built images.
+The data will be saved into ``logs/global/osbs-registries.json`` as a mapping from Koji NVR to the registry data.
+The same data is also sent to the message bus on ``osbs-request-push`` topic once the compose finishes successfully.
+Handling the message and performing the actual push is outside of scope for Pungi.

 Example config